Vestride/Shuffle/README.md

 ## Changes

+* 7.21.12 - Rewrote plugin in more object oriented structure.
+Added custom events.
+Updated to Modernizr 2.6.1.
 * 7.3.12 - Removed dependency on the css file and now apply the css with javascript.
 Updated Modernizr to 2.5.3.

 ## Links